DHRUVvkdv/USGS-Data/README.md

 ## 9. Conclusion

 The USGS Water Data Fetcher provides a convenient way to retrieve water quality data from the USGS NWIS.
 Its modular design and use of configuration files make it adaptable to various use cases and easy to maintain and extend.

+## 10. Contributing

+Contributions to improve the USGS Water Data Fetcher are welcome.
+Please feel free to submit pull requests or open issues on the project's GitHub repository.